Does honey have proteins?

 According to studies in the literature, honey proteins are derived from plant pollen but a significant part of the free honey amino acids are added by the bees.
 This is the reason vegans do not consider honey fit for their diet. 🙁

 The content of amino acids and proteins is relatively small in honey, yet important in its overall composition.
-Generally the amino acids and proteins in blossom honeys are 0.3 g/100 g and in honeydew honey in an average of 0.6 g/100 g.
+Generally, the amino acids and proteins in blossom honeys are 0.3 g/100 g and in honeydew honey, they are an average of 0.6 g/100 g.
 But not necessary the quantity matters, but its diversity.

 A 2013 study reviewed the physicochemical properties as well as the mineral and protein content of honey samples from Ceará state, Northeastern Brazil.
 The researchers analyzed 22 samples of honey from different floral origins, made by Apis mellifera honey bee.